 The pandemic and Brexit have shifted consumers focus, the following consumer behaviour trends look like to continue in 2021:

 The poll of 2,000 people across the UK of “all ages”, including non-Waitrose shoppers, found more than half would only buy meat from British reared animals in the event of a trade deal with a country outside the EU.
 Meanwhile, searches for British produce on Waitrose’s website have risen 160% amid trade negotiations, according to the report.
-“The appetite among the British public to support homegrown produce is high – standards and value are no longer an ‘either/or’ but part of the same package,” says Waitrose executive director James Bailey in the report.
-The Grocer
+“The appetite among the British public to support homegrown produce is high – standards and value are no longer an ‘either/or’ but part of the same package,” says Waitrose executive director James Bailey in the report published in The Grocer.

 During the pandemic online shopping became a necessity for anything not sold as an essential item.
 Stats indicate that this movement to online is here to stay: